DawinderGill/BottomTabNavigation-JetpackCompose/README.md

 ```

 Feel free to explore the `TOML configuration file` in this project and adapt the approach to fit your own build management needs.
 You can find this file in the project `gradle` folder with the name `libs.versions.toml`.
+Also, you can check my [medium story](https://medium.com/@dawinderapps/toml-the-future-of-gradle-dependency-declarations-14b72676c71f) for detailed information about this.

 ## 🤝 Contributing